machaqueso/AzureDevEnv/README.md

 ![step1_3](images/step1_3.png)

-1. At the top of the screen find the button to accept terms and click it.
+4. At the top of the screen find the button to accept terms and click it.

 ![step1_3](images/step1_4.png)

-1. Click confirm to accept the terms of Visual Studio Essentials.
+5. Click confirm to accept the terms of Visual Studio Dev Essentials.

 ![step1_3](images/step1_5.png)

+## 2. Activate the free Azure benefit